 The Most Efficient Tool to Monitor Concrete Curing Temperature

 The process of placing and curing concrete on site requires precise temperatures so as to not damage the structural integrity of the concrete.
-With SmartRock, a wireless concrete temperature and strength sensor, you no longer have to worry about ambiguous wait times and faulty break tests.
+With SmartRock, a wireless concrete curing temperature thermometer, you no longer have to worry about ambiguous wait times and faulty break tests.
 SmartRock delivers real-time, accurate data to your mobile device every 15 minutes.
 The free app calculates the data of your in-situ concrete, eliminating guesswork.

 As a completely wireless sensor, SmartRock allows contractors to work efficiently without worrying about protruding wires.
 The sensor is fully embedded in the concrete and secured on the rebar within the formwork.
 This means you do not need to search for wires under heating blankets or rely on any external data loggers to collect or send data.
 With the touch of a button, you can download the free application and share data with your team instantly!

 SmartRock’s ability to monitor the effects of the in-situ concrete and ambient temperatures makes it easier to control concrete curing and ensure optimal conditions.
 In addition, real-time results allow contractors to optimize the heating process, decrease energy costs, and save time in their project schedule by knowing when to move on to subsequent construction operations, such as formwork removal or post-tensioning.
 According to ASTM C1074 maturity method, SmartRock sensors can be used to estimate the in-place strength of concrete.